Dividend Value Approach

-Long-term capital appreciation and current income through investments in small capitalization companies that we believe are undervalued and typically pay a dividend; companies generally have a market capitalization below $4.0 billion at time of purchase.
+Long-term capital appreciation and current income through investments in small capitalization companies that we believe are undervalued and typically pay a dividend; companies generally have a market capitalization below within the upper and lower boundaries of the Russell 2000 Index at time of purchase.

 We seek to capitalize on the opportunities for long-term value creation that investing in smaller companies can offer, while mitigating the volatility typically associated with companies of this size through a focus on dividend-paying stocks.
 In challenging investment environments, we believe the quality of our dividend-focused portfolio—coupled with our attention to valuation—should provide some degree of downside market protection.